 The Edge: The Ruppert Commons for Research, Technology, and Collaboration

-Opening in January 2015 in the renovated first floor of Bostock Library, the Edge brings together resources and expertise to help Duke researchers innovate, in a space that invites discovery, experimenting, and collaboration.
-Generous funding to create the Edge was made possible through the Duke Forward Campaign .
+Located on the renovated first floor of Bostock Library, the Edge brings together resources and expertise to help Duke researchers innovate, in a space that invites discovery, experimenting, and collaboration.
+Generous funding to create the Edge was made possible through the Duke Forward Campaign.

 Bostock Library, Level 1 campus map

-The first floor of Bostock will be renovated during the Fall of 2014, to create a centralized physical space on campus next spring that invites discovery, experimenting and collaboration.
-In the Edge you’ll find
+The first floor of Bostock was renovated during the Fall of 2014, to create a centralized physical space on campus that invites discovery, experimenting and collaboration.
+In The Edge you’ll find

 - Brandaleone Family Lab for Data and Visualization Services